dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 ## You aren't gatekeeping... are you?

-Most developer advocates these days confuse "learning in public" with "teaching in public".
-Your audience regards you as a subject matter expert because your title still means something.
-Many developer advocates before you paved the way with their knowledge, experience, and teaching and we're still reaping the benefits.

-When I take a strong position on developer advocates needing to be highly technical, I usually get three types of questions/comments:
+When I express my view on developer advocates needing to be highly technical, I usually get three types of questions/comments:

 1. What about developer advocates who are more community focused?

+My response: A developer advocate is the default role that comes to mind when people think about DevRel.
+If you're a series-A startup and can only afford to have one person on your DevRel team, it's likely that you'll hire a developer advocate.
+This is why DevRel and developer advocate are often used interchangeably, even though one is a subset of the other.

-My response: Out of the 3Cs (code, content, community), what % of code and technical content are you producing?
+Out of the 3Cs (code, content, community), what % of code and technical content are you producing as a developer advocate?
 If the answer is "zero" or "very little", you're confusing developer advocates with community managers.
 Community management is a super important role.
 At smaller companies, a developer advocate might be doing community management on top of their advocacy work.
-But **code** and **technical content** come first for a developer advocate.
-It's great if you can take on **community** work, completing all 3Cs.
+But **code** and **technical content** come first for a developer advocate, with **community** work as a nice-to-have.

 2. Are you trying to gatekeep?

-My response: Not really but can you maintain quality of **anything** without setting some level of standards?
-From a software engineer to a sales rep, there is clear and unified job description and expectations for every single role in tech industry; except DevRel!
+My response: Not really; I'm simply sharing my opinions on DevRel (on my personal blog).
+A question back at you: can you maintain quality of **anything** without setting some level of standards?
+From a software engineer to a sales rep, there is clear and **unified** job description and expectations for every single role in tech industry; except DevRel!
+Most of what I'm saying have been said many times in the past by well-respected DevRel leaders.

 3. But..
 I have empathy for developers.
 Isn't that enough?

-My response: Imagine you've applied to an open developer advocate position where ten other developer advocates are competing with you.
-How would you rate your chance of getting hired when all of them present technical skills AND empathy and all you have to offer is empathy?
-If you've chosen this field, it's assumed that you have empathy.
-Empathy alone will not help you become a strong develper advocate.
+My response: Having empathy is important but empathy *alone* will not help you become a strong develper advocate.
+How does one cultivate empathy in the first place?
+Tim Berglund, a respected figure in DevRel, [points out](https://www.youtube.com/watch?v=9OmURvI9gwo&t=1336s) that genuine empathy for developers is challenging to achieve if you have never been a developer yourself.
+It's almost impossible to truly understand their experiences and struggles without a background in engineering or coding.

+Berglund goes on to explain that developers worldwide, regardless of spoken language, share a common dialect and inside jokes that only fellow developers can comprehend.
+This shared language and understanding of the developer's world can only be acquired through years spent behind a keyboard, earning a livelihood by writing code.
+It is by going through similar challenges and experiences that one can truly develop the empathy necessary to connect with other developers.

 ## DevRel is NOT influencer marketing

+Once I had a recruiter reach out who was looking for a DevRel superstar  with a certain Twitter follower count as part of the required skills on the job description.
+Listen to what Tim has to say about the influencer path vs. the traditional DevRel path ⤵️

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9OmURvI9gwo?start=1938" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## But... there is hope